swcarpentry/shell-novice/_episodes/07-find.md

 ~~~
 {: .output}

+> If you're seeing a file structure that's different than the one shown above, chances are you are not executing the find command in the appropiate folder (`data-shell/writing`).
+Reminder: you can use the `pwd` command to show what you're current path is. {: .output}

 As always,
 the `.` on its own means the current working directory,
 which is where we want our search to start.